 The situation is similar in multi-breed prediction scenarios.
 Despite the idea that whole-genome sequence data might overcome the difference in linkage disequilibrium between populations and improve across-breed prediction, the accuracy gains from sequencing are small and inconsistent.
 Several attempts have found small improvement to prediction between breeds or genetic lines with pre-selected markers from whole-genome sequence data (Meuwissen et al., 2021; Raymond et al., 2018a, 2018b; Ros-Freixedes et al., 2022a; van den Berg et al., 2017).
-For example, Raymond et al. (2018b) and Meuwissen et al. (2021) both found minor increases from whole-genome sequence in multi-breed scenarios where a small breed was supplemented with data from a bigger breeds.
+For example, Raymond et al. (2018b) and Meuwissen et al. (2021) both found minor increases from whole-genome sequence in multi-breed scenarios where a small breed was supplemented with data from bigger breeds.
 They both used methods that put higher weight on strongly associated markers, using pre-selection and a separate relationship matrix or a Bayesian variable selection method, respectively.
 Ros-Freixedes et al., (2022a) found that with whole-genome sequence, multi-line prediction was systematically worse than single-line prediction, but compared to multi-line prediction with the SNP chip, the relative improvement was greater.
 Thus, there is some truth to the idea that multi-breed prediction benefits more from sequence data than within-breed prediction, but the benefits are small and inconsistent.

 Genomic prediction with sequence variants does not even perform that well in simulations.
 The early simulations optimistically promised substantially higher accuracy from whole genome sequence than SNP chips, an increase in accuracy with marker density, and an additional increase from being able to genotype the causative variants (Meuwissen and Goddard, 2010).
 However, Meuwissen and Goddard already noted that a more realistic population structure with more extensive linkage disequilibrium would make improvement from sequence data less dramatic than the one they simulated.
 Subsequently, MacLeod et al. (2014) found very little benefit from sequence data over SNP chip data when the population history was simulated to be similar to the history of cattle, with an effectively small population and a historical population decline due to domestication and breed formation.
 These results suggest that there is little benefit to be gained from sequence data even when the causative variants are included.
 Clark et al. (2011) found only a relatively small difference between sequence data and a mid-density SNP chip, especially when there were many causative variants.

 Fragomeni et al. (2017) simulated the contemporary strategy of pre-selecting causative variants to add to SNP chips.
 Even when all the true causative variants were included, that only led to a modest increase in accuracy.
 For the strategy to bring big benefits, they needed not only the identity, but also the true effect size of each variant, in order to be able to weight the causative variants appropriately.
 They were unsuccessful in estimating these effects accurately from genome-wide association studies, presumably due to linkage disequilibrium.
-Jang et al. (2022) simulated the process pre-selection by a genome-wide association studies, exploring under which conditions large effects can be identified to supplement the SNP chip.
+Jang et al. (2022) simulated the process of pre-selection by genome-wide association studies, exploring under which conditions large effects can be identified to supplement the SNP chip.
 They concluded that:

 Even when variants are accurately identified, their inclusion in prediction models has limited implications.